risk-first/website/Map-And-Territory-Risk.md

 ## Audience

-Communication allows us to _share_ information between [Internal Models](Glossary#internal-model) with a whole audience of people.
+Communication allows us to _share_ information between [Internal Models](Glossary#internal-model) of a whole audience of people.
 The [Communication Risk](Communication-Risk) and [Coordination Risk](Coordination-Risk) sections covered the difficulties inherent in aligning [Internal Models](Glossary#internal-model) so that they cooperate.

 ![Relative popularity of "Machine Learning" and "Big Data" as search terms on [Google Trends](https://trends.google.com), 2011-2018 ](images/google-trends.png)